Combinatorial construction of Gelfand-Tsetlin modules for $\mathfrak{gl}_n$: Gelfand-Tsetlin Theorem and Gelfand-Tsetlin modules

 where the polynomials $\gamma_{rs}(L)$ are defined in (\ref{def-gamma}).
-In particular, any irreducible finite dimensional module is a Gelfand-Tsetlin module and the Gelfand-Tsetlin subalgebra is diagonal in the tableaux basis described in Theorem \ref{Gelfand-Tsetlin theorem}. \end{remark}
+In particular, any simple finite dimensional module is a Gelfand-Tsetlin module and the Gelfand-Tsetlin subalgebra is diagonal in the tableaux basis described in Theorem \ref{Gelfand-Tsetlin theorem}. \end{remark}

-Our goal is to construct explicitly new families of irreducible Gelfand-Tsetlin modules of $\gl_n$.
+Our goal is to construct explicitly new families of simple Gelfand-Tsetlin modules of $\gl_n$.
 Our approach involves constructing of certain admissible sets of relations analogous to relations that define standard tableaux.
-For each such set of relations we define an infinite family of nonisomorphic Gelfand-Tsetlin modules.
+For each such set of relations we define an infinite family of non isomorphic Gelfand-Tsetlin modules.